milairhu/sport-result-notifier/README.md

 # Sport Results and Events Notifier

 A Python script that triggers audio notifications for sport results and events.
-It uses the [api.sportradar.us](https://developer.sportradar.com) API to get live sport summaries.
+It uses the [api.sportradar.us](https://developer.sportradar.com) API to get live sport events summaries.

 ## Description